 If you’re a business based in West Yorkshire, see if you might qualify for a free trial of an electric van for up to two months for free.

-We’re now actively engaging with a number of other authorities, especially where we need to work hard to deliver cleaner air, to see if they can collaborate to deliver similar schemes elsewhere.
+By the end of March 2020 we contracted with Coventry City Council, Kent County Council, Nottingham City Council and Sheffield City Council to deliver a similar ‘try before you buy’ electric van scheme to the Leeds one.
+We’re also actively engaged with a number of other authorities, especially where we need to work hard to deliver cleaner air, to see if they can collaborate to deliver more schemes elsewhere.

 Air quality barriers